ansilo-data/ansilo/docs/Pitching.md

 Where the exposed datasets (aka data products) are developed and managed alongside the systems themselves, by the team responsible for those systems.
 These are the principles of the emerging "Data Mesh" architecture.

 Ansilo is designed from the ground up to be distributed and composed of nodes which are hosted, configured, scaled and deployed independently from one another.
 They are containerised and suited to be deployed as "side cars" alongside applications.
 They offer the ability to define a documented, versioned data product schema, treated as a first class interface like any other of the services's APIs.
 They discover each other, and provide a single catalog of data products across the organisation.
 They expose industry-standard protocols and authentication to easily integrate with an organisation's existing warehouse, ETL or orchestration tool, authentication mechanism and IdP.
-Importantly this lets Ansilo be additive in value to the existing tech landscape, providing efficiencies within established organisations.
+Importantly, this lets Ansilo be additive in value to the existing tech landscape, providing efficiencies within established organisations.

 ## The insight